preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 ## Policy and level
 Software systems == statements of policy.

-Applications are merely detailed sets of policies which govern how input data is to be transformed into output.
+Applications are merely detailed sets of policies that govern how input data is to be transformed into output.

 Software architecture is partly about effectively grouping and separating policies based on the way they change.